DePaul University Enrollment Management and Marketing > Enrollment Summary >

 International Students on F1 and J1 Visas

-In total, 1,603 students have international student status (on F1 and J1 visas), an increase of 4 percent compared with 1,535 in 2015.
+In total, 1,467 students have international student status (on F1 and J1 visas), compared with 1,603 in 2016.
 This year, one-third of international students are undergraduates, and two-thirds are graduate and law students.
-International students represent 7 percent of total university enrollment.
+International students represent 6 percent of total university enrollment.

 International Undergraduate Enrollment Trends

-- International undergraduate enrollment has been growing annually, from 350 in 2012 to 552 in 2016.
-Almost half of these international students enrolled in BUS (51 percent).
+- Nearly half of these international students enrolled in BUS (78 percent).
 International undergraduates are enrolled in all colleges.

-- International undergraduates come from more than 75 countries, with China the largest source, accounting for almost one-third of international undergraduate students, followed by Nigeria, Saudi Arabia, Malaysia and South Korea.
+- International undergraduates come from more than 70 countries, with China the largest source, accounting for almost one-third of international undergraduate students, followed by Saudi Arabia and South Korea.

 International Graduate and Law Enrollment Trends

-- A total of 1,051 international graduate and law students enrolled in 2016, an increase of 4 percent compared with 2015.
-The largest proportion of students enrolled in CDM and KGSB (45percent and 37 percent, respectively).
+- A total of 984 international graduate and law students enrolled in 2017, compared with 1,051 in 2016.
+The largest proportion of students enrolled in CDM and KGSB (43 percent and 38 percent, respectively).

-- Students come from about 70 countries, with one-third from China, followed by Saudi Arabia, India and China.
+- Students come from about 70 countries, with nearly one-third from China, followed by Saudi Arabia and India.